juliomateoslangerak/ome-odd-n-ends/suggested-masters-projects.oct-2016/omero.metrics/proposal.md

 Extras
 ------
-The intern is obviously free to use whichever approach to programming they prefer, e.g. object-oriented analysis and design, etc.
-However, we routinely use abstract algebra and functional programming as a means to specify, construct, transform, verify and reason about programs.
+We routinely use abstract algebra and functional programming as a means to specify, construct, transform, verify and reason about programs.
-So there is an opportunity for the intern to gain some exposure to these techniques and use them in practice to engineer a real-world application.
+If this approach to programming is appealing to the intern, we can provide them with suitable training in order to be able to use these techniques in their work.
+Otherwise they are free to use whichever approach to programming they are already comfortable with, e.g. object-oriented analysis and design.

-As a simple example, consider an XOR gate, the image of your face in the mirror and the following business rule: a customer should not submit an order until they have entered a shipping address.
+As a simple example of algebraic modelling, consider an XOR gate, the image of your face in the mirror and the following business rule: a customer should not submit an order until they have entered a shipping address.
 What do all these things have in common?
 One possible answer is that they all exhibit the same kind of symmetry and this pattern is nicely captured by an algebraic model (the [actions][actions] of the cyclic group of order 2).
 Using an advanced functional programming language such as [Haskell][haskell], these algebraic models can then be readily turned into working programs that retain essential mathematical properties at the type-system level, so that the programmer can reason mathematically about the code and the compiler can verify program correctness.

-If this approach to programming is appealing to the intern, we will provide them with suitable training in order to be able to use algebraic modelling and functional programming in their work.

 Contact Details